Welcome to VENT Experts!

 Your bathroom exhaust fan is a critical appliance.
 Many people ignore it.
 The fan has one main job.
 It protects your home.
-The fan removes moist air and odors.
+The fan removes moist air and odours.
 When it works, it prevents serious damage.

 A bathroom is a high-moisture area.
 Showers and baths produce litres of steam.
 This steam is warm, humid air.
 Without an exhaust fan, this humid air is trapped.
 It settles on every surface.
 It soaks into your walls, ceiling, and fixtures.

-Ignoring these signs is a mistake.
+Ignoring warning signs is a mistake.
 The cost of a new fan is small.
 The cost of repairing moisture damage is high.
-A failed fan leads to mold, peeling paint, and structural rot.
-Knowing the signs of a failing fan helps you act first.
-It saves you money.
-It protects your home and your health.
+A failed fan leads to mould, peeling paint, and structural rot.

 What Happens When a Fan Fails?